syncfusion-content/php-docs/PHP/TreeMap/Getting-Started.md

 You can calculate the size of the object using `weightValuePath` of **TreeMap**.

-Populate the TreeMap data in PHP Json object.
+Populate the TreeMap data in PHP JSON object.
 For example, you can use population data of countries to generate TreeMap data as illustrated in the following code sample.

 {% highlight html %}